shifterbit/fraymakers-api-docs/docs/hscript/EventListeners.md

 ## Caveats when using inline functions for event listeners
 One thing to keep in mind when adding and removing event listeners is about how inlining affects things.
-When you pass a function to an event listener, no matter how you do it it the event listener sees a **reference** to that function.
+When you pass a function to an event listener, no matter how you do it, the event listener sees a **reference** to that function.

 When you inline a function, you're actually creating a new one each time, all with a different **reference**, so what does